And3rsL/Deebot-for-Home-Assistant/docs/examples/ui-advanced.md

 # UI advanced example

 Main feature is ability to specify via UI the order of the cleaned rooms.
-Thanks to @aidbish for the inital idea.
+Thanks to @aidbish for the initial idea.

 ![Preview](../images/ui-advanced.gif)

 ## Setup

 For this setup to work, you need some custom components (all available via HACS)

 - [Variables](https://github.com/Wibias/hass-variables)
 - [Vacuum-card](https://github.com/denysdovhan/vacuum-card)
 - [Button-card](https://github.com/custom-cards/button-card)